On behalf of the Student of Engagement and the Student Engagement Coordinators at

 - Assist in orienting new officers to their positions and developing member leadership

-- Encourage RSO member participation in all Leadership Trainings sponsored by Student
+- Encourage RSO member participation in all Leadership Trainings sponsored by the office

 - Assist leaders during period of transition, in an effort to maintain continuity.